Automated SharePoint 2010/2013/2016 PowerShell-based installation script.

 - Several tweaks & fixes

-AutoSPInstaller now works reliably with SharePoint 2013, and of course SharePoint 2010 including Service Pack 1 for SP2010 (with or without the June 2011 CU)!
-It takes advantage of some of the cmdlet updates in SharePoint 2010 SP1, while
+AutoSPInstaller works with SharePoint 2016 (including Feature Pack 1 found in the November 2016 PU), SharePoint 2013 (including SP1) and SharePoint 2010 with Service Pack 1 & 2.
+It takes advantage of some of the cmdlet updates in the newer

 This project consists of PowerShell scripts, an XML input file, and a standard windows batch file (to kick off the process) which together provide a quick and near-unattended installation and initial configuration (Service Apps, My Sites) of Microsoft SharePoint